ObjectDB Database Search

 Database Transaction Replayer

-can apply recorded database operations on a matching database backup (if available).
-This ability is useful for two different purposes: It enables recovery from a database failure by replaying ... & Recording Files When recording is enabled , ObjectDB maintains for every database file a recording
+tool can apply recorded database operations to a matching database backup, if available.
+This feature is useful for two purposes: Recovering from a database failure by replaying the recorded ...
+When recording is enabled , ObjectDB maintains a recording directory for each database file.
+The name

 Database Server

-ObjectDB Server is a tool that manages ObjectDB databases in a separate dedicated process, making these databases accessible to client applications in other processes including ones on other remote ... are: The ability to access and use databases from different processes simultaneously.
-The ability to access
+The ObjectDB Server is a tool that manages ObjectDB databases in a separate, dedicated process.
+This makes the databases accessible to client applications in other processes, including ... to access and use databases from different processes simultaneously.
+The ability to access and use

 ObjectDB Database